 || Abstract reasoning

 | 2019 entry

-If you have sat the UKCATSEN please be aware that you will need to provide standard evidence of your entitlement to this additional time by submitting;
+If you have sat the UCATSEN please be aware that you will need to provide standard evidence of your entitlement to this additional time by submitting the following:

 - If you are no longer in education, a post-16 year’s diagnosis or report from a qualified medical practitioner or educational psychologist that explicitly recommends additional time in public examinations.

-Official UKCAT advice and information videos on YouTube
+Official UCAT advice and information videos on YouTube

 Widening access to Medicine

-As part of our commitment to widening access to medicine, the Faculty of Medicine and Dentistry undertakes a programme of outreach activities with local schools in Cornwall, Devon and Somerset.
+As part of our commitment to widening access to medicine, Faculty of Health: Medicine, Dentistry and Human Sciences undertakes a programme of outreach activities with local schools in Cornwall, Devon and Somerset.
 For further information please visit our outreach pages.

 The School is also represented at the UCAS Higher Education Conventions in the UK.